As Injuries Continue, Doctors Renew Call For Ban On Infant Walkers

 A previous investigation identified eight babies who died from 2004 to 2008 as a result of injuries sustained in infant walkers.

-Smith estimates that babies strapped into infant walkers can travel four feet in one second – faster than their parents.
+Smith estimates that babies strapped into infant walkers can travel 4 feet in one second — faster than their parents.

 "Parents bought the myth that if they watched their children carefully they wouldn't get into trouble," he says.
 "But that was a myth."